 Let the kids run wild, literally, by throwing a jungle theme party!
-This theme is roaring good fun as kids can dress up as their favourite exotic animals.
+This theme is roaring good fun as kids can dress up as their favourite exotic animals, and we’ve got plenty of jungle party ideas for you to try out.
 It’s a grrreat theme for fans of The Lion King and suitable for both boys and girls!

 From creating your own jungle party invites, amazing animal cakes and jungle party games, we’ve got everything you’ll need to have a really wild jungle party.